 The evolution of precipitates during aging was studied using HAADF images and EDS maps taken by the Titan Themis STEM.
-Figure 5a shows a HAADF image that reveals only few precipitates in the grain boundaries (indicated by bright contrast as these precipitates must contain elements heavier than Al, e.g., Zn and/or Zr).
-The HAADF image in Figure 5b shows that there are precipitates not only in the boundaries but also in the grain interiors.
-The corresponding EDS elemental maps for the main constituents (Al, Zn, Mg and Zr) are presented in Figure 5c-f.
+Figure 5a shows a these precipitates must contain elements heavier than Al, e.g., Zn and/or Zr).
+The HAADF image in Fig. 5b shows that there are precipitates not only in the boundaries but also in the grain interiors.
+The corresponding EDS elemental maps for the main constituents (Al, Zn, Mg and Zr) are presented in Fig. 5cf.
 These maps reveal that there are Mg/Zn-rich and Zr-rich precipitates in the HPT-processed sample even if diffraction peaks of secondary phases did not appear in the XRD patterns.
-This apparent contradiction can be explained by the very low concentration of Zr which suggests only a low amount of Zr-rich precipitates.
-Most probably, these Zr-rich precipitates are Al3Zr particles as suggested by former studies (e.g., [28]).
-These Al3Zr precipitates pin effectively the grain boundaries, thereby resulting in a better thermal stability of the UFG microstructure [29,30].
-Therefore, the X-ray intensity scattered by these particles was so weak that it can not be detected in the XRD pattern.
-Concerning the Mg/Zn-rich precipitates, although they have a relatively large amount inside the grains as indicated by HAADF and EDS images, their diffraction peaks also can not be detected in the XRD pattern of the HPT sample.
-This observation suggests that the very small Mg/Zn-rich precipitates (typical size: 2 nm) are Gunier-Preston (GP) zones which are enriched with Mg and Zn [19,20].
+This apparent contradiction can be explained by the very low concentration of Zr which suggests only a low amount of Zrrich precipitates.
+EDS element analysis revealed that these Zr-rich precipitates are Al3Zr{0.7}Zn{0.3} particles in accordance with former studies (e.g., [33]).
+These Al3Zr{0.7}Zn{0.3} precipitates pin effectively the grain boundaries, thereby resulting in a better thermal stability of the UFG microstructure [34, 35].
+Therefore, the X-ray intensity scattered by these particles was so weak that it cannot be detected in the XRD pattern.
+Concerning the Mg/Zn-rich precipitates,